English-language spelling reform: Arguments for reform

-It is argued that spelling reform would make it easier to learn to read (decode), to spell, and to pronounce, making it more useful for international communication, reducing educational budgets (reducing literacy teachers, remediation costs, and literacy programs) and/or enabling teachers and learners to spend more time on more important subjects or expanding subjects.
+Proponents of spelling reform such as the English Spelling Society argue that it would make English easier to learn to read, to spell, and to pronounce, as well as making it more useful for international communication and reducing educational costs (by reducing remediation costs and literacy teachers and programs), therefore enabling teachers and learners to spend more time on more important subjects or expanding subjects.

 Another argument is the sheer amount of resources that are wasted using the current spelling.
-For example, Cut Spelling can reduce spelling up to 15%.
-According to that figure, for every 100 letters being used on a daily basis there are 15 letters being used unnecessarily.
-That amounts to 15 pages for every 100 pages of a book, or about 1 in 7 trees.
-This applies to all aspects of daily living including shopping receipts, office documents, newspapers and magazines, and internet traffic.
-This is taxing on time, energy, money, and other resources.
+For example, the Cut Spelling system of spelling reform uses up to 15% fewer letters than current spelling.
+Books written with cut spelling could be printed on fewer pages, conserving resources such as paper and ink, a principle which extends to all forms and mediums of writing.

-Advocates note that spelling reforms have taken place already, just slowly and often not in an organized way.
-There are many words that were once spelled un-phonetically but have since been reformed.
+English spelling reforms have taken place already, just slowly and largely unorganized.
+Many words that were once spelled un-phonetically have since been reformed.
 For example, music was spelled musick until the 1880s, and fantasy was spelled phantasy until the 1920s.
-For a time, almost all words with the -or ending (such as error) were once spelled -our (errour), and almost all words with the -er ending (such as member) were once spelled -re (membre).
-In American spelling, most of them now use -or and -er, but in British spelling, only some have been reformed.
+Almost all words with the -or ending (such as error) or the -er ending (such as member) were once spelled -our (errour) and -re (membre) respectively, though this change did not happen as completely in British spelling as it did in American spelling.

-In the last 250 years, since Samuel Johnson prescribed how words ought to be spelled, pronunciations of hundreds of thousands of words (as extrapolated from Masha Bell's research on 7000 common words) have gradually changed, and the alphabetic principle in English has gradually been corrupted.
-Advocates argue that if we wish to keep English spelling regular, then spelling needs to be amended to account for the changes.
+Since Samuel Johnson prescribed how words ought to be spelled in his 1755 dictionary, hundreds of thousands of words (as extrapolated from Masha Bell's research on 7000 common words) have shifted so that their spelling does not reflect their pronunciation, and the alphabetic principle in English has gradually been corrupted, since English spelling has not changed with these changes in pronunciation.

 Reduced spelling is currently practiced on informal internet platforms and is common in text messaging.

 The way vowel letters are used in English spelling vastly contradicts their usual meanings.
 For example, ⟨o⟩, expected to represent [əʊ] or [oʊ], may stand for [ʌ], while ⟨u⟩, expected to represent [ʌ], may represent [juː].
 This makes English spelling even less intuitive for foreign learners than it is for native speakers, which is of importance for an international auxiliary language.